We had a fabulous holiday in Holland and were inching our way aboard the ferry for the waterborne part of our homeward journey when it happened.

 But I think there’s something deeper to it.
 We’d travelled around a fair bit during our holiday by car, bike, on foot and public transport and at no point did I have a clear idea of which direction we should have been going.
 My sense of direction – not fantastic most of the time admittedly – failed completely.
 Even routes we covered many times baffled me.
 I think it was a lack of natural landmarks.
 No hills, road bends, dips or rocky bits to distinguish one corner from the previous one.

 Not that it’s not lovely with willows sweeping low over canals, and windmills, it’s just that it’s all the same.
 Low, brick buildings, angles, square fields, long greenhouses and straight roads.
 Identical to the last one, or at least they were to me.
 I once learned that if you aren’t brought up with languages like Chinese they are incredibly difficult to learn because they use subtle linguistics that those unfamiliar can hardly even hear.
 Perhaps it’s similar.

 A couple of days ago I drove from my childhood home in Penrith, south through the Lakes to Brockhole on Windermere.
 I realised that I knew more or less where we were by the stone – sandstone, granite or slate – and the shape of the landscape as it rolls or clambers upward.
 Tall waterside trees or scrubby moorland bushes.
+This Pine Island tree removal service explains how to get rid of unwanted trees.
 Subtle differences I’ve been reading all my life.